ricardo-ch/go-kafka/README.md

 PushConsumerErrorsToTopic = false
 ```
 The name of the deadletter topic is dynamically generated based on the original topic name and the consumer group.
-For example, if the original topic is `my-topic` and the consumer group is `my-consumer-group`, the deadletter topic will be `my-consumer-group-my-topic-deadletter`.
+For example, if the original topic is `my-topic` and the consumer group is `my-consumer-group`, the deadletter topic will be `my-consumer-group-my-topic-error`.
 This pattern can be overridden through the `ErrorTopicPattern` property.
 ```go
 ErrorTopicPattern = "custom-deadletter-topic"